Anglia-Ruskin-IoT-Labs/imirror/ReadMe.txt

 To remove black borders on screen in /boot/config.txt uncomment disable_overscan=1

+To Disable XSession from Blanking
+Look tor this Line in /etc/lightdm/lightdm.conf

+'xserver-command=X'

-Change and uncomment this line in this file: /etc/lightdm/lightdm.conf 'xserver-command=X -s 0 dpms'
+uncomment and change it to  'xserver-command=X -s 0 dpms'

 Downloaded a Black Black theme for chrome (chromium kiosk chrome white screen when changing pages)